 “Highs and Lows!!”

-Here are four simple questions our family asks each other nearly every day.
+Here are four simple but ever so critical questions we ask each other nearly every day.

 1. What was your HIGH today?